 Upon request of the employee, a written reprimand shall be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of eighteen (18) months following the date of the written reprimand.
 Upon request of the employee, a written record of a suspension of ten (10) days or less shall be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of three (3) years following the beginning date of the written suspension.
+Removal of documentation from an employee’s personnel file as listed above shall be contingent upon the employee’s continuous service with the Appointing Authority that issued the discipline.
+Any paid or unpaid leaves of absence as defined by Article 14, or any time served in a position with another Appointing Authority in excess of an aggregate total of ten (10) working days shall proportionately be added to the durations listed above.
 Discipline that becomes eligible for removal, based upon this provision, shall not be used as a basis for any subsequent discipline of the employee.

 Section 7.
 Personnel File.
 Removal of discipline from the personnel file resolves the grievance.

 Upon request of the employee, a written reprimand shall be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of eighteen (18) months following the date of the written reprimand.
 Upon request of the employee, a written record of a suspension of ten (10) days or less shall be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of three (3) years following the beginning date of the written suspension.
 Discipline that becomes eligible for removal, based upon this provision, shall not be used as a basis for any subsequent discipline of the employee.
+The removal of disciplinary material from the employee’s personnel file shall constitute the resolution of any applicable outstanding grievances.

 Section 7.
 Personnel File.
 Modify language regarding documentation that can be used in a disciplinary hearing.

-Only the employee's personnel file may be used as evidence in any disciplinary action or hearing.
-This does not limit, restrict, or prohibit the Appointing Authority from submitting supportive documentation or testimony, either oral or written, in any disciplinary hearing, nor does it so limit the Association.
+The Appointing Authority and the Association may use evidence from the employee's personnel file as well as other supportive oral or written testimony or evidence, in any disciplinary action or hearing.

 ARTICLE 9 – GRIEVANCE PROCEDURE